The Making of Street Fighter III: 3rd Strike

 Onuma: Ok then, moving on to Twelve.

-Ishizawa: He was designed as a character who could copy other characters’ faces.
-We also wanted to do something with a simple color pallette, so we could really focus on making the movement and animation interesting.
+Ishizawa: He was originally just a face-swap of Necro.
+We wanted to keep his coloring simple and really focus on making the movement and animation interesting.

 Ishizawa: Oh god, it’s way too soon to be talking about “next times”… (laughs)